LucaDev13/api-client-ruby/README.md

   :size => "100"         # Number of results to return
 })

-# Do a live price search on a product (price comes back as the currency in the
+# Do a live price search on a product (price comes back in the currency for the
-# URL you specify.
-On amazon.com you get dollars, amazon.co.uk you get pounds.)
+# region of the URL you specify, so for example, on amazon.com you get dollars and on
+# amazon.co.uk you get pounds.)
 api.live_price "http://www.amazon.com/gp/product/B005SUHRZS"
 #=> 11.25